hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step4-parallel.md

 `clear && echo -e "For over a decade prophets have voiced the contention that the organization of a single computer has reached its limits and that truly significant advances can be made only by interconnection of a multiplicity of computers. - Gene Amdahl in 1967.\n\nThe results are in:\nSerial: $SERIAL_DURATION\nParallel: $PARALLEL_DURATION"`{{execute}}

-The high the number of key to generate will correlate to a high gap in time between these two techniques.
+The high the number of keys to generate will correlate to a larger gap in time between these two techniques.

 Finally, delete the 2 jobs by filtering on a label.